John Peter Dalquist and family. The youngest is David..png

 Dale started farming in 1970 and bought the farm from his parents in 1973.
 He had the big red barn built in 1974, which is where Michael now milks his cows.

-Dale met the love of his life, Kathy Housman when he had to go to the veterinarian clinic where Kathy was working.
-They fell in love; were married in 1982 and went on to have 3 children: James, Rachael and Michael.
+Dale met the love of his life, Kathy Housman when he stopped by the veterinarian clinic where Kathy was working.
+They eventually fell in love; were married in 1982 and went on to have 3 children: James, Rachael and Michael.

 Dale and Kathy still help out a lot on the farm and if you’re a milk customer long enough, you’re sure to meet them in the barn at chore time someday.
 Dale has 2 hobbies: cutting wood and FISHING!
 He also enjoys gardening now in his semi-retirement.